Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: Structure of primitive elements in the free group of rank two

 In this section, we gather some results about primitive elements in $\F_2$.
-The reader may refer to \cite{series_geometry_1985} or \cite{gilman_enumerating_2011}.
+Nielsen studied primitivity and automorphisms of free groups (in \cite{nielsen_uber_1918}, \cite{nielsen_isomorphismengruppe_1924}).
+The reader may also refer to \cite{series_geometry_1985} or \cite{gilman_enumerating_2011}.
 First recall that a \emph{primitive element} in $\F_2$ is an element which is part of some basis of $\F_2$.
-Fix once and for all $\F_2=\langle a,b \rangle$ a free generating set of $\F_2$.
+Fix once and for all $\{a,b\}$ a free generating set of $\F_2$ (hence $\F_2=\la a,b \ra$).
 Then, obviously, $a$ and $b$ are primitive elements and so are for example $a^{-1}$, $b^{-1}$, $ab$, $ab^{-1}$, $a^{-1}b^{1}$ and $a^nb$, for all $n \in \Z$.
 Also note that primitivity is invariant by conjugacy.
 We denote by $\mathcal{P}(\F_2)$ the set of primitive elements of $\F_2$.
 We will also denote by $\mathcal{P}(\Z^2)$ the set of primitive elements of $\Z^2$, that is, again, the set of elements of $\Z^2$ which are part of a basis of $\Z^2$ (or equivalently, the set of elements $(p,q) \in \Z^2$ such that $p$ and $q$ are relatively prime numbers).
 Consider the abelianisation map :

 It is a surjective morphism which sends any basis of $\F_2$ to a basis of $\Z^2$ (hence primitive elements of $\F_2$ to primitive elements of $\Z_2$).
 Moreover, since $\Z^2$ is abelian, the values of $\mathrm{Ab}$ are constant on conjugacy classes, thus we can consider the following map : where the quotient on the left hand side is taken up to conjugacy and inversion. \begin{Proposition} The map $\tilde{\mathrm{Ab}}$ is a bijection.
 Equivalently, the map where the quotient is taken up to conjugacy and inversion, is a bijection. \end{Proposition}